Welcome to the BDA Family

 Alicia’s interest in architecture started early when she received a book featuring building sections as a child.
 Inspired by this, her early sketchbooks were filled with imaginative floor plans – it was only natural that she continue to follow her passion and become an architect.
 Alicia gets satisfaction from seeing projects through from conception to completion.
 Being highly organized, she successfully navigates the twists and turns of the design process and consistently delivers projects that not only enhance the working environment for staff but improve the experience for patients and their families.
 As someone who is deeply connected to her community, she embraces how architecture can be a transformative force.
 “I can watch an entire new building being constructed from the ground up, I can see all the ways the community will be impacted, and that makes me so proud.”

-To further contribute her community spirit, Alicia serves as the secretary on the committee responsible for the Let’s Build Construction Camp, a free annual summer camp for middle-school aged girls that want to explore careers in the construction profession.
+To further contribute to her community, Alicia serves as the secretary on the organizing committee for the Let’s Build Construction Camp, a free annual summer camp for girls between the ages of 12 and 18 who are interested in exploring careers in construction.
+She also helps judge the Associated Builders and Contractors Awards annually.

 Education: